bringg/odfe-alerts-handler/README.md

     - Key: `addresses`
     - Value: comma separated list of emails to send

+You can also override the default subject.
+If the first line of the alert message contains `Subject:`, that line will be use as subject for the email.

 ### Configuring for Slack

 1. Set `Path` to `slack`